prateek3255/scrroll-in/README.md

 The `background.js` handles switching icon color whenever a tab is changed, or the URL is updated.

-The popup sheet is also handled by `popup.js` by dynamically changing the UI following the availability of the URL in the localStorage object.
+The popup sheet is also handled by `popup.js` by dynamically changing the UI following the availability of the URL in the local storage object.

 ## Features 🚀